 What is more, company profits have been growing at a strong rate in the United States and in other important markets, while behind the scenes, the recently passed U.S. tax reform package is seen as likely leading to a pickup in economic growth and even stronger corporate profits this year.

-Something has begun to change.
+Something in the markets has begun to change.

 If what we have just been through is a market correction, it couldn’t have come at a much better time.